cferdinandi/adventure/content/adventures/ready-to-play/lacey-the-luck-dragon.md

 weight: 30
 premise: Lacey the Luck Dragon protects the forest from invaders.
 While out looking for food, her five baby dragons wandered off, and she can’t find them.
 She’s worried sick, and wants your help in locating them.
 details: The babies just learned to fly, and aren’t very good at it.
 For protection, baby luck dragons can turn themselves invisible, making them hard to find.
 Baby dragons screech, scratch stuff with their claws, accidentally burn things, and smell like wet&nbsp;dog.<br><br>Lacey gives you a satchel of gold coins to help you on your journey.
-intro: This story has five critical, nonlinear encounters that can be completed in any order.
+intro: This story has five main, nonlinear encounters that can be completed in any order.
 All involve the players rescuing baby dragons from creatures or situations.
+There are also two or three bonus encounters.
 storyline:
-- A dragon explains that she's lost her babies and needs help finding them.
-The adventurers search Farfaria for them.
-- They rescue a dragon tangled in forest vines, a dragon caught in a giant spider's web, a dragon stuck on a high cliff, a dragon inside a sleeping ogre's cave, and a dragon held captive in a supply shop.
+- They cut loose a dragon tangled in forest vines.
+- They rescue a dragon caught in a giant spider's web.
+- They retrieve a dragon stuck on a high cliff.
+- They save a dragon from inside a sleeping ogre's cave.
+- They free a dragon held captive in a supply shop.
-- As an optional encounter, the adventurers can explore the caves and tunnels of Farfaria (on purpose, or while fleeing from an ogre or giant spider).
+- As an optional encounter, the adventurers can explore the caves and tunnels of Farfaria (on purpose, or while fleeing from the ogre or giant spider).
 - As an optional encounter, thieves can offer to buy a baby dragon from the adventurers.
-If they refuse, the thieves later attempt a raid to steal one.
+If the players refuse, the thieves later attempt a raid to steal one.
 villains:
 - Giant Spider||2||2||4
 - Ogre||3||2||4